On the development and analysis of coupled surface-subsurface models of catchments. Part 3. Analytical solutions and scaling laws: Summary of the key hydrograph features

 \edit{The Base Flow Index appears in many statistical methods used in flood estimation, which, unlike our physically-based approach, are based on applying statistical methods such as linear regression to the available catchment data.
 A notable example is the Flood Estimation Handbook (FEH) flood estimation method by \cite{kjeldsen2008improving}.
 It assumes that the median of the annual maximum flow (QMED) scales as $\text{QMED}\propto 0.0460^{\text{BFIHOST}^2}$, where BFIHOST is a soil-based base flow index (BFI) estimator.
 Note that, similarly to \eqref{eq:qsat}, the predicted flow decreases with the base flow index, but in a nonlinear fashion.
 Interestingly, other catchment descriptors used in the FEH method include the catchment's area and precipitation, which, like base flow index, are also related to the maximum annual flow through nonlinear functions, selected to fit the available data.} \end{enumerate}

-The connection between our simple scaling laws, shown above and derived analytically from a physical model, and statistical models such as the aforementioned FEH method, which are formulated in a completely different fashion, is intriguing.
-This subject forms an ongoing work by the present authors.
+\editt{Even though our 1D benchmark model is based on a series of simplifying assumptions (\emph{e.g.} a thin porous layer and pre-existing seepage zone), which are often not satisfied in real world catchments, its predictions seem to be reasonable in comparison with data based catchment models.} The connection between our simple scaling laws, shown above and derived analytically from a physical model, and statistical models such as the aforementioned FEH method, which are formulated in a completely different fashion, is intriguing.
+These results will be presented in a forthcoming work by the present authors\edit{, and can also be found in \cite{morawiecki2023phd}.}